isomerpages/govtech-im8/_control-catalog/Logging and Monitoring.md

 <a id="lm-7"></a>
-## LM-7: Security Event Logging
+## LM-7: Host Security Event Logging

 ### Control Statement

-Log security events on hosts and other cloud resources.
+Log security events on hosts.

 ### Control Recommendations

-Security events include operating system security events, authentication and audit logs, and endpoint detection and response alerts.
+Host security events include operating system security events, authentication, and endpoint detection and response alerts, configuration changes, and account and access rights changes.

 ### Risk Statement

-Neglecting to log security events on hosts and other cloud resources increases the risk of undetected security incidents, compromises incident response capabilities, and hinders forensic analysis, limiting the ability to identify and mitigate potential threats.
+Neglecting to log security events on hosts increases the risk of undetected security incidents, compromises incident response capabilities, and hinders forensic analysis, limiting the ability to identify and mitigate potential threats.